Learn to cook with spices and herbs. Recipes you can make your own!

 First I want to apologize to all you guys who have been following my Chronicles.
 I’ve been very busy at my other job, which pays the bills, and had to take a little sebatical from my blog.
 But I’m back, and hope to finish this saga within a few months!
 Thank you for your patience.

 I wasn’t sure where to go from Italy, because the road seemed to “V” off in the Mediterranean Sea.
 The road went to Egypt and Arabia, known today as Iraq and Iran.
-So for Chapter 4, we will maneuver our way through Egypt, then we will go on to Arabia, and back to the east coast of Africa, or Zanzibar.
+So for Chapter 4, we will maneuver our way through Egypt.

 Did you know, that in its day, the spice trade was the world’s biggest industry.
 It established and destroyed empires, led to the discovery of new continents, and in many ways helped lay the foundation for the modern world.
 What a powerhouse, all in one little seed or root!
 And the way spices make food taste, you just can’t get any better than that!

 Let me tell you though, I love Middle Eastern food!
 The spices mixtures are so awesome, and spices make everything taste so good!
 It is tantalizing how the ancient cooks were able to put so many flavors together and create so many awesome flavors.
 I just love it!

 Just so you know, along with spices, many exotic goods were also popular in Egypt such as frankincense and myrrh.
 Cinnamon, nutmeg, cloves and saffron were also popular trade items as they were made into scented oils and woods.
 Incense was also a popular trade item, as these aromatic oils were used in spas for health, making perfumes, and in interring the dead for burial in the pyramids.